390th TACTICAL FIGHTER SQUADRON

 Regarding his missions over the North, he wrote to the GREEKS IN FOREIGN COCKPITS team.

 "The Mark 36 missions that we flew in 1968 were the most dangerous missions that I can imagine.
 The published minimum altitude for flying in North Vietnam was 4500 feet.
 The weather was solid from about 1000 ft to over 10,000.
 The North Vietnamese radar was extremely capable of tracking the few airplanes that were in the air.
-Into this picture, we are going to bring four to eight F-4s flying the 20-minute flight from Danang AB, Vietnam.
+In this picture, we are going to bring four to eight F-4s flying the 20-minute flight from Danang AB, Vietnam.
 They let down through the weather to get below 1000 feet, rapidly approaching their river-bed target.
-The horizon appears solid with supersaturation of munitions from large cannon and every small arm available.
+The horizon appears solid with supersaturation of munitions from large cannons and every small arm available.
 The only hope for the F-4s is to fly one pass: very, very, very fast, and very, very low."

 He also commented on the fighters he flew.

 "Flew the F-100 for nine years and the F-4 for nine years.
 Both were great airplanes, with similar characteristics, including adverse yaw.
 Naturally, the F-4 had significantly more power, not to mention two-engine reliability."